 The track opened in 2011, winding its way between some of the former military buildings and under the viewing platform.
 Irish driver Gary Thompson helped officially open Taiwan's all-new circuit by driving a Minardi F1 two seater race car around the track

 Modern pit and hospitality facilities line the start finish straight, while the full 2.192 miles (3.527 km) International course incorporates a long wide straight, fast 'oval' section as well as a twisting infield area to create one of the more unusual layouts seen today.
 The track can also be shorted to form a 1.218 miles (1.960km) National course, which is licenced for use by the local MSA, while flat oval courses at either end of the complex are used for testing, driver training and promotional events.

-While the track managed to attract international motorsport to Taiwan in short time, with rumours of a Super GT race abounding for a while and then a planned round of the new Lamborghini Blancpain Super Trofeo Asia in 2012 falling through when the circuit failed to get its FIA certification (to Grade 2) in time.
+While the track managed to attract international attention to Taiwan in short time, with rumours of a Super GT race abounding for a while,a planned round of the new Lamborghini Blancpain Super Trofeo Asia in 2012 falling through when the circuit failed to get its FIA certification (to Grade 2) in time.
 However, 2015 did see the arrival of the Audi R8 LMS Cup for the first time and the track received a positive reception from the series.